srobledo2021/Robotica_Movil_2324_Blog/README.md

 The fuction 'check_reached_goal' simply checks if the coordinate we are in is the goal selected on the map or not.
 And if so, it stops iterating.

+### Overall comments

+Although the way it behaves can be seen in the video, we get a little issue which is that walls need to have different costs so that the car does not bump into them.

 ### Video 4
 [LINK]()